FanghaoT/fanghaot.github.io/_posts/2023-06-26-Scripts-in-PSIM.md

 ## Automation of Buck Converter Simulation

 Here is a demonstration of using the script function in automating a buck converter simulation.
-The compelete tutorial can be found in [help-->Tutorials-->How to use scripts function](#).
-However, This page shows a simple example of buck converter secenario for the users getting started easily.
+The complete tutorial can be found in [help-->Tutorials-->How to use scripts function](#).
+However, this page shows a simple example of a buck converter scenario for users to get started easily.

 ## Step 1: Run One Simulation by Script